 Editor’s Note: This post has been updated for 2021

 Recommended by Edward Snowden, Signal makes our list thanks to its robust verification options and the ability to message anyone on your contact list—not just people who have the app.
 However, it’s important to note that secure messaging encryption only works with other Signal users.

 You must assign your phone number to the app, so it’s not as anonymous as other options.
 But, the features and design make it a perfect replacement for your default messaging app.

 You can enable notifications to alert you any time the unique identifier for your contacts change.
 This helps verify your contacts to be sure no one intercepts your messages.
-Signal also include simple passphrase verification using words generated on the screen should you need to secure voice calls.
+Signal also includes simple passphrase verification using words generated on the screen should you need to secure voice calls.

 Finally, as an open-source project, advanced users can audit the code and verify that features work as advertised.
 No worries about advertisements, tracking or corporate agendas.
-You can read their stances on both security and privacy here.

 Wickr offers a simple, clean interface with features we couldn’t find in other apps.
 Messages self-destruct, making it easy to be sure that your personal information doesn’t linger on other devices.
-Metadata scrubbing gets rid of any potentially identifiable information in your embedded in messages and shared media.
+Metadata scrubbing gets rid of any potentially identifiable information embedded in your messages and shared media.
 Depending on the media, this might include sensitive information, such as location, date or device model.
 Your screen name is anonymous—unlike many other secure messaging apps—making it easy to create burner IDs.
 Like any standard messaging app, you can share voice messages, videos and images.

 Wickr focuses on transparency and privacy.
 Want the fine print?
-Wickr outlines their privacy details here.
+Wickr outlines their privacy details here .